-Flying with toddlers can be scary – I wrote this post when I was flying with one child.
-Now that I’m traveling with two in tow I have a system in place for success.
+Flying alone with toddlers can be scary.
+I wrote this post after flying alone with only one child.
+Now that I’m traveling alone with two toddlers in tow, I have a system in place for success.
 The days leading up to a trip are hectic, especially if you’re traveling alone with your children.
 List making is helpful, but you have to be prepared for a sudden delayed flight or toddlers gone wild.
 From vomiting during takeoff to full blown sister fights, I’ve seen it all.
 If you’re traveling with kids alone, write down these tips to save your sanity.

-The worst thing you can do when traveling alone with children is to set high expectations for the trip.
-More often then not you will experience something unexpected, like your three year old projectile vomiting as soon as the plane hits the air.
+The worst thing you can do when traveling alone with children is set high expectations for the trip.
+More often then not you will experience the unexpected, like your three year old projectile vomiting as soon as the plane takes off.
 The airplane has motion sickness bags in the back of the seats in front of you – but these disposable vomit bags are great to have on hand.
+I also carry travel size antibacterial wipes in each of our backpacks to wipe down our seating area or clean messy hands while in flight.

-I’ve learned to roll with the punches and to anticipate anything when I’m traveling with kids alone.
+I’ve learned to roll with the punches and to anticipate anything when I’m traveling alone with kids.

-Sometimes my daughters sleep, sometimes their ears hurt and they scream, other times they are pleasant and enjoyable.
+Sometimes my daughters sleep, sometimes their ears hurt and they scream, once in awhile my toddler will have a blowout diaper while we are boarding.
+Other times when I travel alone with my children: they are pleasant and enjoyable.
 Just remember to be flexible, not rigid.
-Toddlers are going to live their best lives no matter what.
+Toddlers are going to live their best lives no matter what you plan.

 Pack Extra Everything, but Pack Wisely

-Bring only necessary items for the flight in your carry-on bag – toys, sanitizer, snacks, extra clothes, bandaids, etc. Then check everything else in a suitcase!
-There is no reason to bring the maximum number of carry-on bags with you when you’re traveling with toddlers or you risk overwhelming yourself.
+Only pack the necessary items for the flight in your carry-on bag: toys, sanitizer, snacks, extra clothes, bandaids, etc. Then check everything else in a suitcase!
+There is no reason to bring the maximum number of carry-on bags with you when you’re traveling alone with toddlers or you risk overwhelming yourself.
 A backpack is the easiest bag to carry when you’re traveling because it gives you two free arms to push a stroller/carry a toddler.

-My toddlers love to do two things on a plane – eat and watch the iPad.
-These are the headphones we have and they’re the best.
+My toddlers love to do two things on a plane – eat and watch an iPad or tablet.
+The Amazon Fire Tablet is the best tablet for toddlers to navigate and very sturdy.
+We use toddler headphones with a cord (bluetooth headphones are convenient, but do not always connect).
 If we are on a long flight, the iPad can get boring, so I pack a few other activities.
-Any kind of workbook or coloring book is entertaining for toddlers – like mess-free Magic Ink books or Puffy Sticker books.
+Any kind of workbook or coloring book is entertaining for toddlers, like mess-free Magic Ink books or Puffy Sticker books.
 Window clings are a lot of fun and mess free, as well as Wikistix.

 When Flying Alone with Toddlers – Always Pack Surprises

 Airports charge an arm and a leg for drinks and snacks, so I bring as many provisions as my bag will carry.
-We pack our own water bottles and fill them at the sanitary filling stations around the airport.
-Before traveling with kids we take a trip to the store together to pick out their favorite foods.
-Applesauce pouches, fruit strips, and individually packed snacks with lids are the best!
+Before traveling with toddlers, take a trip to the store to pick out their favorite foods together.
+Applesauce pouches, fruit strips, and individual snacks in reusable storage bags are the best.
+Snackle boxes are convenient for toddlers on a plane, but take up a lot of space in a backpack.
+We pack our own reusable water bottles with a self lock lid to fill at sanitary water stations around the airport.

 Sounds like you are a pro!!
 I love the idea of packing surprises.
 How fun!